Visa policy of South Africa

 The visa policy of South Africa is how the South African government determines who may and may not enter South Africa.

 Visitors to South Africa must obtain a visa from one of the South African diplomatic missions unless they come from one of the visa-exempt countries, in which case they get a "Port of Entry Visa".
 Visitors who require a visa must apply in person and provide biometric data.

 All visitors must hold a passport that is valid for 1 month after departure and with one blank page (two if a visa is required).

-The South African Government launched an e-Visa system, initially for 14 nationalities in February 2022.
+In February 2022, the South African Government launched an e-Visa system, initially for 14 nationalities.

-As of February 2020, South Africa added Tunisia to the visa-free exemption list.
+In September 2025, the Department of Home Affairs showcased SA's new Electronic Travel Authorization (ETA) system, including illustrations of the platform.
+The ETA system is designed to simplify entry procedures into South Africa, and is scheduled to go live in mid-October 2025, for G20 summit participants.

 Visa policy map

-Visa exemptions
+Visa exemption

 Nationals of the following countries can enter South Africa without a visa:

 90 days

-Citizens of the following 55 countries/territories who hold valid national passports are allowed to stay in South Africa for up to 90 days without a visa:
+Citizens of the following countries / territories who hold valid national passports are allowed to stay in South Africa for up to 90 days without a visa:

+1 - Cypriot and Polish citizens can enter for a period of 30 days instead.

-1 – Visa exemption applies for holders of ordinary passports only.
+2 - Visa exemption applies to holders of ordinary passports only.

-2 – The maximum stay is 90 days per year for ordinary passport holders; this limit does not apply to non-ordinary passport holders.
+3 - The maximum stay is 90 days per year for ordinary passport holders; this limit does not apply to non-ordinary passport holders.

-3 – The maximum stay is 90 days per year for all passport holders.
+4 - The maximum stay is 90 days per year for all passport holders.

 30 days

-Citizens of the following 28 countries/territories who hold valid national passports are not required to obtain South African visas for visits of up to 30 days:
+Citizens of the following countries / territories who hold valid national passports are not required to obtain South African visas for visits of up to 30 days:

-1 – Visa exemption applies for holders of ordinary passports only.
+1 - Visa exemption applies to holders of ordinary passports only.

 2 - The maximum stay is 90 days per year for ordinary passport holders; this limit does not apply to non-ordinary passport holders.